Shubhankitsirvaiya/Airbnb/README.md

 --Marketing + Discounts (People can travel extra to stay here).

 For more details, please see comments in code.
-If you want to use this code in your lab but need help, please contact the authors (rkantor - at - berkeley.edu).
+If you want to use this code in your lab but need help ,please feel free to comment on this file and on colab notebook.

+Thanks for Reading me!!!